rust-lang/rust-project-goals/src/2024h2/slate.md

 ## WIP goals

 *These goals are still in draft form.
 They do not represent consensus.
 Expect changes.
-The goal column should describe the specific things you aim to get done in 2024H2; the theme ties those into a larger theme (it's ok to put N/A).*
+The goal column should describe the specific things you aim to get done in 2024H2; the theme ties those into a larger theme (it's ok to put N/A).
+[Would you like to propose a goal?](../how_to/propose_a_goal.md)*

 | Id    | Goal                                     | Theme                 |
 | ----- | ---------------------------------------- | --------------------- |